Westminster Dragoons

 The Westminster Dragoons (WDs) was a yeomanry regiment of the British Army Army Reserve, located in central London.
 Its lineage is continued by one of the Royal Yeomanry's six squadrons.
 Formed in the aftermath of Second Boer War as part of the County of London Yeomanry, the WDs fought in the Battle of Gallipoli and led British forces onto the beaches during the Normandy Invasion in 1944.
-The squadron most recently saw action on Operation Telic for which it was mobilised for the 2003 war in Iraq.
+The squadron most recently saw action in Operation Telic for which it was mobilised for the 2003 war in Iraq.

 Precursors

 The regiment was first recruited from wealthy merchants and bankers as the London and Westminster Light Horse in 1779.
 It was disbanded in 1783 but in 1793 the Prime Minister, William Pitt the Younger, proposed that the English Counties form a force of Volunteer Yeoman Cavalry that could be called on by the King to defend the country against invasion or by the Lord Lieutenant to subdue any civil disorder within the country.
 So the regiment was reformed again the following year.
 The regiment was renamed the Westminster Volunteer Cavalry in 1797. and barracks were built to accommodate the regiment in Gray's Inn Road in 1812.
 The regiment was disbanded again in 1829 and the barracks were decommissioned in 1830.